aegis4ics/ssp21-cpp-mkdocs/docs/proxy/configuration.md

       stop_bits: one                # stop bits, defaults to 'one' if not specified
 ```

-Down within a session's handshake section, the following parameters are required:
+In a session's handshake configuration section, the following parameters are required:

 ```
   handshake: